EskAere/EpicMonsterTruckSimulator/README.md

 This file explains how to play the game by yourself.

 ## I. Installation
-Download [EpicMonsterTruckSimulator.zip](https://drive.google.com/open?id=1NxPKUlTtlimSwGLUjB0q0Ltpd4e-1Mgj) and extract it.

-Then launch the EpicMonsterTruck_xxxxx.exe.
+Clone the repository, then launch the EpicMonsterTruck_xxxxx.exe.
 - RELEASE version : __.\PetitMoteur3D\EpicMonsterTruck_RELEASE.exe__
 - DEBUG version (very slow) : __.\PetitMoteur3D\EpicMonsterTruck_DEBUG.exe__

+You can also download [EpicMonsterTruckSimulator.zip](https://drive.google.com/open?id=12QaJrULi78oC32o8V9_xCSbBbt1bEB00), extract it and launch EpicMonsterTruckSimulator.exe.

 ## II.
 Recommended Configurations
 The game has not been optimized and may be slow on little configurations.